Yaupon is a shrubby tree of the holly family. Native Americans used it to brew battle tea as a stimulant before setting on the warpath!

 Yaupon is often found along the coast.
 It helps stabilize dunes and copes with sea spray and salty air very well!

-Early yaupon berries by edbo23 under Pixabay license
+Early yaupon berries (also on social media) by edbo23 under Pixabay license

 Late yaupon berries by an anonymous photographer under Goodfreephotos licence